MAVERICK & Company

 I believe one of the best ways to serve people is with high standards and accountability.
 Human beings want to win but winning without worthy effort isn't enough.
-People want and need to work hard, at work that matters and contributes to people they care about.
+People want and need to work hard, at work that matters and contributes.

 I believe culture is not about fun or casual Friday's and definitely not birthday cake.
 Culture is about work culture, the standards and habits and expectations a group hold and a leader guards that help give everyone a better way to succeed and celebrates in a real way when they do.